How to Support Clients in Staying Invested During Volatile Markets

 Given that these cycles keep repeating, what are the key factors that lead to market volatility?
 They can be broken down into economic, political and emotional triggers.

 Political triggers: Political instability—both in the U.S. and internationally—can also lead to market disruption.
-Whether this instability is caused by trade interruptions, wars or regional conflicts, natural disasters that impact a country’s ability to export or import goods, or major policy changes, the result is usually market volatility.
+This instability can be caused by trade interruptions, major policy changes, wars or regional conflicts or natural disasters that impact a country’s ability to export or import goods.
+The result is usually market volatility.
 Investors are forced to assess the risks and opportunities these events create, and their decisions can send prices up…or down.

 Emotional triggers: Although investor decisions are generally based on solid financial strategy and a cool, considered valuation of companies and products, emotions can still play a significant role in the market.
 When investors panic and sell all at once, overall prices can drop.
 When optimism is high and investors buy aggressively, prices can rise rapidly.
 The greater the emotional swing, the stronger the overreaction of the market—which will eventually correct itself and move back in the other direction.